StevenVuong/compvis_faces/main/facenet/README.md

 ### My use case:
 -  Augment training data, found in `./src/new_contrib/augment_data.py`
 -  Train face identifier model
+-  Problem: Require GPU?
+So try on Google Colab instead; document this code and complete the augment but try POC on Colab

 ### Quicktart:
 -  *Addition*: Augment images if so desired; adjust pathing in `./src/new_contrib/augment_data.py` and run;